 Can a Criminal Defense Lawyer Get a DUI Case Dismissed in Tampa, FL?

-The Law Place specializes in handling DUI cases in Tampa and across the State of Florida.
+The Law Place has a wealth of experience in handling DUI cases in Tampa and across the State of Florida.
 We have years of experience in helping clients who were under arrest for drunk driving or operating a vehicle while intoxicated.
-A professional lawyer from our firm will be able to examine your case and judge the best method in moving forward.
+A lawyer from our firm will be able to examine your case and judge the best method in moving forward.
 A lawyer will also strengthen your DUI defense in hopes of getting your DUI charges reduced and avoiding conviction.

 A course of action often used by DUI lawyers includes taking the evidence used against you and using it to your advantage by arguing the legitimacy of the facts and evidence presented by a police officer or other contributing party.
 A highly trained lawyer will be able to confront: